tizianoflati/reditools2.0/README.md

 > sbatch serial_test_slurm.sh

+#### 4.2 Parallel version

-- **Parallel version**: in this modality you benefit both from the serial optimization and from the parallel computation introduced in this brand new version which exploits the existence of multiple cores, also on multiple nodes, making it a perfect tool on High Performance Computing facilities.
+In this modality you benefit both from the serial optimization and from the parallel computation introduced in this brand new version which exploits the existence of multiple cores, also on multiple nodes, making it a perfect tool on High Performance Computing facilities.
 Using this modality requires you to perform a little bit more system setup, but it will definitely pay you off.

 The parallel version leverages on the existence of coverage information which reports for each position the number of supporting reads.